nianticlabs/simplerecon/README.md

 ## 🆕 Updates

+09/03/2023: Added kornia version to the environments file to fix kornia typing issue. (thanks @natesimon!)
 26/01/2023: The license has been modified to make running the model for academic reasons easier.
 Please the LICENSE file for the exact details.

 There is an update as of 31/12/2022 that fixes slightly wrong intrinsics, flip augmentation for the cost volume, and a